cgMuro/fake-news-detector/README.md

 * I combined 2 different databases to avoid information leak and expose the models to different styles of writing
 * I cleaned and processed the data
 * I used PassiveAggressive Classifier and Naive Bayes Classifier with the TF-IDF vectorizer, and Support Vector Machines and Neural Network with GloVe
-* I created a simple [Flask API](https://app-fake-news-detector.herokuapp.com/) inside Docker and deployed on Heroku that allows to make prediction with the model, and then built a [React application](https://cgmuro.github.io/fake-news-detector-app-frontend/) that connects with the API
+* I created a simple [Flask API](https://app-fake-news-detector.herokuapp.com/) inside Docker and deployed on Heroku that allows to make predictions with the model, and then built a [React application](https://cgmuro.github.io/fake-news-detector-app-frontend/) that connects with the API

 ---
 <br>